Junglescout/junglescout-python-client/README.md

 ## Contributing

 Contributions are welcome!
-Please read our [contributing guidelines](CONTRIBUTING.md) for more information.
+Please read the [contributing guidelines](CONTRIBUTING.md) for more information.